tin-can-tomatoes/tc-icons-build/README.md

 # tc-icons-build
 Bash script for compiling icon themes

+## Installation

+Place somewhere in PATH.
+Or place in a directory, and add that directory to path.
+Ensure it is marked executable.

+## Usage/Examples

+Coming soon.

 ## Features

  - Composites SVG images from sets of templates to reduce duplication and allow for easy inclusion of alternative designs